TLeaves/chromium-crosswalk/styleguide/web/es.md

 **Discussion Notes / Link to Thread:**

----

-### Modules
+### Dynamic Import

-Support for exporting/importing values from/to modules without global namespace pollution.
+Dynamic import() introduces a new function-like form of import that returns a promise for the module namespace object of the requested module.

 **Usage Example:**